 Specific details of what Henry did during the New Zealand Wars are hard to come by in any quantity.
 It is stated that he saw active service at Te Ranga, Opotiki, Te Akeake / Akeake Tauranga, Whakamarama, Purako, Rotorua, Waimana, and Whakatane during a period of service (as a Colour Sergeant with the 1st Waikato Militia or Volunteer Regiment) from 18 August 1863 to 18 December 1866.
 In that time, according to the application Henry later made for the New Zealand War Medal, he was “actually under fire or conspicuously distinguished himself” on 21 June 1864 and had in addition taken part in 13 skirmishes, so that he was under fire 14 times in all.

 The information above enables us to pinpoint one of the actions in which Henry fought: the Battle of Te Ranga, which has been described as being amongst the bloodiest battles of the New Zealand Wars (Henry’s own painting of the early stages of the battle is shown above).
 Part of the six month long Tauranga Campaign fought in the Bay of Plenty, this action followed the Battle of Gate Pā on 29 April 1864.
-This had itself been a bloody battle and it resulted in a costly and humiliating defeat for numerically superior British forces (31 were killed and 80 wounded).
-The ingeneously designed Māori fortification of Gate Pā (or Pukehinahina) was abandoned by its occupants after the battle, and taken over by British troops who converted it into a defensive redoubt.
+That battle had itself been a bloody one and it resulted in a costly and humiliating defeat for numerically superior British forces: 31 were killed and 80 wounded.
+The ingeniously designed Māori fortification of Gate Pā (or Pukehinahina) was abandoned by its occupants after the battle, and taken over by British troops who converted it into a defensive redoubt.
 Withdrawal of troops to Auckland then began, but these movements were soon halted.
 I will let Lieutenant-General Sir Duncan Cameron (Commander of Her Majesty’s Forces in New Zealand) take up the story, through his Despatch of 7 July 1864 to the British Secretary of State for War:

 Colonel H H Greer now takes up the story of what happened next, in his report dated 21 June 1864: